Malti

 Welcome

-The SLT or any educator who is conducting the assembly will address the students positively saying Good morning to all.
-One can start this assembly stop for a moment of silence to be mindful of the present moment.
-Then make the sign of the cross: “In the name of the Father, and of the Son and of the Holy Spirit.
+The SLT or any educator conducting the assembly will address the students positively, saying Good morning to all.
+One can start this assembly by stopping for a moment of silence to be mindful of the present moment.
+Then make the sign of the cross: “In the name of the Father, and of the Son and the Holy Spirit.
 Amen”

 Introduction

-On January 16th we will be celebrating the International day for religious freedom.
+On January 16th, we will celebrate the International Day for religious freedom.
 Around us, we find people who have different religions.
-Christians go to the church, Muslims go to the Mosque, Hindus go to the temple.
-In this clip we are going to see five children from five different religions – Christian, Jewish, Muslim, Hindu, and Buddhism – as they eat breakfast, get dressed and go to their places of worship.
+Christians go to the church, Muslims go to the Mosque, and Hindus go to the temple.
+In the following clip, we will see five children from five different religions – Christian, Jewish, Muslim, Hindu, and Buddhist – as they eat breakfast, get dressed and go to their places of worship.

 Watch

-Ask kids to stop for a few seconds to think about what they saw.
+Ask kids to stop briefly to think about what they saw.

 Reflective Thought

 Everyone has the right to choose and practise a religion.
 We should never judge, make fun of, mistreat and/or hurt others because they practice a different religion than ours.
-We are to respect everyone because everyone should be free to talk to God in different ways.
+We must respect everyone because everyone should be free to talk to God differently.

 Prayer

-Dear God, we thank you for your love and for being always with us.
-Help us to always respect each other’s religion and beliefs.
-Please forgive us if we ever mistreated someone because he/she looks different or practises a different religion than the one we practise.
+Dear God, we thank you for your love and always being with us.
+Help us always to respect each other’s religion and beliefs.
+Please forgive us if we ever mistreat someone because he/she looks different or practises a different religion than the one we practise.
 Please help all of those who are being hurt because of their religion.
 Amen.

 Welcome

-The SLT or any educator who is conducting the assembly will address the students positively saying Good morning to all.
-One can start this assembly stop for a moment of silence to be mindful of the present moment.
-Then make the sign of the cross: “In the name of the Father, and of the son and of the Holy Spirit.
+The SLT or any educator conducting the assembly will address the students positively, saying Good morning to all.
+One can start this assembly by stopping for a moment of silence to be mindful of the present moment.
+Then make the sign of the cross: “In the name of the Father, and of the Son and the Holy Spirit.
 Amen”

 Introduction

-On January 16th we will be celebrating the International day for religious freedom.
+On January 16th, we will celebrate the International Day for religious freedom.
 Around us, we find people who have different religions.
-Christians go to the church, Muslims go to the Mosque, Hindus go to the temple.
-In this clip we are going to see five children from five different religions – Christian, Jewish, Muslim, Hindu, and Buddhism – as they eat breakfast, get dressed and go to their places of worship.
+Christians go to the church, Muslims go to the Mosque, and Hindus go to the temple.
+In the following clip, we will see five children from five different religions – Christian, Jewish, Muslim, Hindu, and Buddhist – as they eat breakfast, get dressed and go to their places of worship.

 Watch

-Ask kids to stop for a few seconds and think about what they just saw.
+Ask kids to stop briefly and think about what they just saw.

 Reflective Thought

 Everyone has the right to choose and practise a religion.
 We should never judge, make fun of, mistreat and/or hurt others because they practice a different religion than ours.
-We are to respect everyone because everyone should be free to talk to God in different ways.
+We must respect everyone because everyone should be free to talk to God differently.

 Prayer

-Dear God, we thank you for your love and for being always with us.
-Help us to always respect each other’s religion and beliefs.
-Please forgive us if we ever mistreated someone because he/she looks different or practises a different religion than the one we practise.
+Dear God, thank you for your love and always being with us.
+Help us always to respect each other’s religion and beliefs.
+Please forgive us if we ever mistreat someone because he/she looks different or practices a different religion than the one we practise.
 Please help all of those who are being hurt because of their religion.
 Amen.

 Welcome

-The SLT or any educator who is conducting the assembly will address the students positively saying Good morning to all.
-One can start this assembly stop for a moment of silence to be mindful of the present moment.
-Then make the sign of the cross: “In the name of the Father, and of the Son and of the Holy Spirit.
+The SLT or any educator conducting the assembly will address the students positively, saying Good morning to all.
+One can start this assembly by stopping for a moment of silence to be mindful of the present moment.
+Then make the sign of the cross: “In the name of the Father, and of the Son and the Holy Spirit.
 Amen”

 Introduction